History of the NC Extension Master Gardener Program

 Over the last several years, there have been a number of significant developments in both the breadth and diversity of the EMG program.
-Under Dr. Bradley’s leadership, the internet footprint of the program has greatly expanded with NCSUGarden.com, an intranet site which provides counties with tools to improve their administrative operations as well as to share event calendars and networking.
+Under Dr. Bradley’s leadership, the internet footprint of the program has greatly expanded with the introduction of an EMG intranet site which provides counties with tools to improve their administrative operations as well as to share event calendars and networking.
 Online resources have been updated and search algorithms improved to make it easier to find research-based information to answer inquiries and a major revision of the EMG training manual, now known as the Extension Gardener Handbook, was completed in 2017.

 2010 – Present: Increasing Impact

-In 2012, Extension granted the Extension Master Gardener program “signature program” status, putting it on a par with 4-H. County programs have continued to grow and mature with expansion into local food, community gardening, youth education, and environmental stewardship.
+In 2012, NC State Extension granted the Extension Master Gardener program “signature program” status, putting it on a par with 4-H. County programs have continued to grow and mature with expansion into local food, community gardening, youth education, and environmental stewardship.
 Examples include: